danielrodcaball/thproject/README.md

     GET http://127.0.0.1:8000/api/v1/restaurants/

-Get all restaurants that match all dietary restrictions of diners with ids 1 and 2 sorted by total distance from diners to restaurants in ascending order:
+Get all restaurants that match all dietary restrictions of diners sorted by total distance from diners to restaurants in ascending order:

     GET http://127.0.0.1:8000/api/v1/restaurants/?diners=<id>&diners=<id>...

-Get all restaurants that match all dietary restrictions of diners and with an available table for the selected time, sorted by total distance from diners to restaurants in ascending order:
+Get all restaurants that match all dietary restrictions of diners and have an available table for the selected datetime, sorted by total distance from diners to restaurants in ascending order:

     GET http://127.0.0.1:8000/api/v1/restaurants/?diners=<id>&diners=<id>...&target_datetime=<datetime>